The 6 Must-Drive Sky-High Roads in Romania

 What are the 6 Sky-High Roads in Romania?

-Transalpina road (DN67C) is the highest road in Romania.
-With a total length of 146 km, it goes trough the Carpathian Mountains, reaching a maximum altitude of 2.145m above the sea level in Pasul Urdele.
+Transalpina Road (DN67C) is the highest road in Romania.
+With a total length of 146 km, it goes through the Carpathian Mountains, reaching a maximum altitude of 2,145m above sea level in Pasul Urdele.
 The Transalpina is considered among the most picturesque in the country and has a long history: originally a Roman road, it was paved in the 1930s and renovated by the Nazis in World War II.
 It was constructed on an old shepherd trail known as the Poteca Dracului (the Devil’s Path).